microprediction/endersnotebooks/README.md

 # endersnotebooks
 Enders Game colab notebook examples.

+> [!IMPORTANT]
-### DEPRECATION NOTICE: THESE ARE NOT THE DROIDS YOU ARE LOOKING FOR
+> **DEPRECATION NOTICE: THESE ARE NOT THE DROIDS YOU ARE LOOKING FOR**
+>

-This repo does *not* contain the contest entry notebooks, only completely separate standalone ones.
+> This repo does *not* contain the contest entry notebooks, only completely separate standalone ones.
 So if you want to play the *real* game, and maybe win some cash or even have ongoing upside, you should look at these instead ...

 ### Contest notebooks